Let the FDA know how Alpha-1 Impacts you

 This meeting is an incredible opportunity for FDA officials to hear directly from people affected by Alpha-1 and their family members about their daily lives and treatment preferences.
 To make the most of this opportunity, we need as many people with diverse experiences with Alpha-1 to participate as possible.
 The FDA seeks participants affected by lung and liver diseases stemming from Alpha-1.

 People can attend in person or participate via webcast.
 Anyone in the community–affected individuals, family members, health care providers, researchers, advocates–can register for the meeting until September 15th.
-People who wish to speak will be asked to submit additional information to the FDA, and must do so by July 31st.
-Click here for the meeting registration page.

 The Alpha-1 Foundation is also exploring ways to survey community members to engage and hear perspectives from individuals who aren’t able to attend the meeting.
 More information on the survey will be released in the coming weeks.